 Why is spirituality at work important?
 One big reason is that our lives are one big balancing act.
-The Big Five to achieve balance are: 1) relationships (your relationship with yourself, the relationship with the work you do, the relationship with the people you do it with, people you sell to, the relationship with your loved ones, and friends); 2) your health (are you engaging in proper exercise and nutrition?)
-3) Our career pursuits: what we are here to do?
+The Big Five to achieve balance in are: 1) Relationships (your relationship with yourself, the relationship with the work you do, the relationship with the people you do it with); 2) Health (are you engaging in proper exercise and nutrition?)
+3) Career pursuits: what we are here to do?
 Buddhists might call it our dharma.
-4) Our finances-how we handle our money, no matter how much we make.
-5) Lastly, our spirituality which is a foundation that supports all of the above.
+4) Finances-how we handle our money, no matter how much we make.
+5) Last, spirituality, which is a foundation that supports all of the above.